Fitz-AI/p2_continuous-control/Report.md

 LR_CRITIC = 1e-4
 WEIGHT_DECAY = 0.0

+### Hyper parameters for V2

+BUFFER_SIZE = int(1e6)
+BATCH_SIZE = 64
+GAMMA = 099
+TAU = 1e-3
+LR_ACTOR = 1e-3
+LR_CRITIC = 1e-3
+WEIGHT_DECAY = 0.0

-### Neural Networks
+### Neural Networks for V1

 Actor and Critic network models were defined in model.py.

 The Actor networks utilised two fully connected layers with 256 and 128 units with relu activation and tanh activation for the action space.
-The Critic networks utilised two fully connected layers with 256 and 128 units with leaky_relu activation.
+The Critic networks utilised two fully connected layers with 256 and 128 units with relu activation.

+### Neural Networks for V2

+Actor and Critic network models were defined in model.py.

+The Actor networks utilised two fully connected layers with 200 and 400 units with relu activation and tanh activation for the action space.
+The Critic networks utilised two fully connected layers with 200 and 400 units with relu activation.

 ### Number of agents